Raku/advent/CONTRIBUTING.md

 ## Intructions

-1. Get a Perl 6 Wordpress account from an admin on IRC #perl6 (timotimo, moritz, ...).
+1. Get a Perl 6 Wordpress account from an admin on IRC #perl6 (jmerelo, timotimo, moritz, ...).

 2. Choose one or more empty day slots in the schedule.